Riddlebit/ue4-style-guide/README.md

 All assets should have a _Base Asset Name_.
 A Base Asset Name represents a logical grouping of related assets.
 Any asset that is part of this logical group should follow the standard of  `Prefix_BaseAssetName_Variant_Suffix`.

-Keeping the pattern `Prefix_BaseAssetName_Variant_Suffix` and in mind and using common sense is generally enough to warrant good asset names.
+Keeping the pattern `Prefix_BaseAssetName_Variant_Suffix` in mind and using common sense is generally enough to warrant good asset names.
 Here are some detailed rules regarding each element.

 `Prefix` and `Suffix` are to be determined by the asset type through the following [Asset Name Modifier](#asset-name-modifiers) tables.

 `BaseAssetName` should be determined by a short and easily recognizable name related to the context of this group of assets.
-For example, if you had a character named Bob, all of Bob's assets would have the `BaseAssetName` of `Bob`.
+For example, if you had a character named Xbot, all of Xbot's assets would have the `BaseAssetName` of `Xbot`.

 For unique and specific variations of assets, `Variant` is either a short and easily recognizable name that represents logical grouping of assets that are a subset of an asset's base name.
-For example, if Bob had multiple skins these skins should still use `Bob` as the `BaseAssetName` but include a recognizable `Variant`.
-An 'Evil' skin would be referred to as `Bob_Evil` and a 'Retro' skin would be referred to as `Bob_Retro`.
+For example, if Xbot had multiple skins these skins should still use `Xbot` as the `BaseAssetName` but include a recognizable `Variant`.
+An 'Evil' skin would be referred to as `Xbot_Evil` and a 'Retro' skin would be referred to as `Xbot_Retro`.

 For unique but generic variations of assets, `Variant` is a two digit number starting at `01`.
 For example, if you have an environment artist generating nondescript rocks, they would be named `Rock_01`, `Rock_02`, `Rock_03`, etc. Except for rare exceptions, you should never require a three digit variant number.
 If you have more than 100 assets, you should consider organizing them with different base names or using multiple variant names.